beytullahatasoy/FonIQ/README.md

 ---

-## Ekran Açıklamaları
+## Screen Descriptions

-### Keşfet
+### Explore

-Tüm fonları listeler.
-Kategori chip'leri (Hisse Senedi, Karma, Tahvil, Altın, Para Piyasası) ile filtrelenebilir.
-Arama çubuğu ile fon kodu veya ismine göre arama yapılabilir.
+Lists all funds.
+Can be filtered using category chips (Equity, Balanced, Bond, Gold, Money Market).
+Search bar allows searching by fund code or name.

-### Fon Detayı
+### Fund Detail

-Seçilen fonun getiri performansını (1A, 3A, 6A, 1Y), portföy büyüklüğünü ve yatırımcı sayısını gösterir.
-AI yorumu butonu ile Gemini'den Türkçe analiz alınabilir.
+Displays the selected fund’s return performance (1M, 3M, 6M, 1Y), portfolio size, and number of investors.
+AI insight button provides Turkish analysis via Gemini.

-### Karşılaştır
+### Compare

-İki fon yan yana karşılaştırılır.
-Daha iyi performans gösteren metrik yeşil ile öne çıkar.
+Two funds are compared side by side.
+The better-performing metric is highlighted in green.

-### AI Sohbet
+### AI Chat

-Gemini AI ile sohbet formatında yatırım fonu soruları sorulabilir.
-Tamamen Türkçe yanıt verir.
+Ask questions about investment funds in a chat format using Gemini AI.
+Responses are fully in Turkish.

 ---

-## Geliştirme Notları
+## Development Notes

-- TEFAS API CORS kısıtlaması nedeniyle direkt mobil erişim mümkün değildir.
-Bu nedenle Express.js proxy backend kullanılmaktadır.
+- Direct mobile access to TEFAS API is not possible due to CORS restrictions.
+Therefore, an Express.js proxy backend is used.
-- Şu an mock veri kullanılmaktadır.
-Backend değiştirilerek gerçek TEFAS verisi entegre edilebilir.
+- Currently, mock data is used.
+Real TEFAS data can be integrated by modifying the backend.
-- Gemini API Free Tier günlük 1500 istek limitine sahiptir.
+- Gemini API Free Tier has a daily limit of 1500 requests.

 ---

-## Lisans
+## License

-MIT License — Serbestçe kullanılabilir ve geliştirilebilir.
+MIT License — Freely usable and modifiable.

 ---

-_FonIQ — Portföy projesi olarak geliştirilmiştir._
+_FonIQ — Developed as a portfolio project._